bbatsov/projectile/doc/installation.md

 Users of Debian 9 or later or Ubuntu 16.10 or later may simply `apt-get install elpa-projectile`.

-Your favourite Linux distrubution might be providing a Projectile package as well.
+Your favourite Linux distribution might be providing a Projectile package as well.

 ### Emacs Prelude